kkmhogen/KBeaconProDemo_Ios/README.md

  * Trigger Adv slot: When the Trigger event happened, which advertisement Slot  starts to broadcasting
  * Trigger parameters: For motion trigger, the parameter is acceleration sensitivity.
 For temperature above trigger, you can set to the temperature threshold.
  *	Trigger Adv duration: The advertisement duration when trigger event happened.
 Unit is second.
+ *	Trigger Adv TX power: The advertisement TX power when trigger event happened.
+Unit is dBm.
+ *	Trigger Adv interval: The advertisement interval when trigger event happened.
+Unit is ms.

  Example 1: Trigger only advertisment